I've Tested Positive, Now What?

-General information for people with inherited MLH1 mutations
+General information for people with inherited mutations

-Both men and women can carry a mutation in the MLH1 gene.
+Both men and women can carry a mutation in the gene.

-People with inherited MLH1 mutations have increased risk for many cancers but particularly cancers of the large intestine (the colon and the rectum) and uterus (endometrium).
+People with inherited mutations have increased risk for many cancers but particularly cancers of the large intestine (the colon and the rectum) and uterus (endometrium).
 See our Cancer Risk section for more information.
-There are guidelines for screening and prevention for certain cancers in people with an MLH1 mutation.
-Clinical trials may also be available for people who test positive for an MLH1 mutation.
-See our Risk Management section for more information about screening options in people with MLH1 mutations.
+There are guidelines for screening and prevention for certain cancers in people with an mutation.
+Clinical trials may also be available for people who test positive for an mutation.
+See our Risk Management section for more information about screening options in people with mutations.

-People with an inherited MLH1 mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
-Visit our Cancer Treatment section for more information about treatment for people with an MLH1 mutation.
+People with an inherited mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
+Visit our Cancer Treatment section for more information about treatment for people with an mutation.

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry an MLH1 mutation.
+- Our Message Boards allow people to connect with others who share their situation.
+Once registered, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Our moderated, private Facebook group allows you to connect with other community members 24/7.

 - Check out our virtual and in-person support meeting calendar.

 - Join one of our Zoom community group meetings.